RoeckerRobin/Food-Scheduler-Swift/README.md

 # Food-Scheduler-Swift
-The "Food Schedular" app implemented in Swift.
+The "Food Scheduler" app implemented in Swift.